Hard Hit: Casting

 On January 13, 2020, Ji Chang-wook was confirmed to be starring in the film alongside Jo Woo-jin.
 Ji Chang-wook last appeared on the big screen in the 2017 film Fabricated City.
 It was also Kim Ji-ho's first appearance on screen after a four year break; she last appeared in the 2017 film Steel Rain.

-The film is produced by TPS Company, with a production costs of ₩7 billion, and is distributed by CJ Entertainment.
+The film is produced by TPS Company, with a production cost of ₩7 billion, and is distributed by CJ Entertainment.
 With this film, Kim Chang-joo made his debut as a director.

 Filming

-Filming began in early February 2020 in Haeundae city, a district of Busan, and wrapped in May 2020.
+Filming began in early February 2020 in Haeundae City, a district of Busan, and wrapped in May 2020.
 Due to the impact of the COVID-19 pandemic, the city's roads were not crowded so the chase scenes were able to be filmed comfortably.
 Photos of the film being shot in Busan were released on June 23, 2021, the day of the film's release.

 Release

-The film was released theatrically in South Korea on June 23, 2021 on 1010 screens.
+The film was released theatrically in South Korea on June 23, 2021, on 1010 screens.

 It was released theatrically in Taiwan on July 22, 2021.

-The film was screened at 10th Korean Film Festival Frankfurt on October 23, 2021.
+The film was screened at the 10th Korean Film Festival Frankfurt on October 23, 2021.